Three Gorges Dam: History

-A large dam across the Yangtze River was originally envisioned by Sun Yat-sen in The International Development of China, in 1919.
-He stated that a dam capable of generating 30 million horsepower (22 GW) was possible downstream of the Three Gorges.
+Sun Yat-sen envisioned a large dam across the Yangtze River in The International Development of China (1919).
+He wrote that a dam capable of generating 30 million horsepower (22 GW) was possible downstream of the Three Gorges.
 In 1932, the Nationalist government, led by Chiang Kai-shek, began preliminary work on plans in the Three Gorges.
 In 1939, during the Second Sino-Japanese War, Japanese military forces occupied Yichang and surveyed the area.
-A design, the Otani plan, was completed for the dam in anticipation of a Japanese victory over China.

-In 1944, the United States Bureau of Reclamation's head design engineer, John L. Savage, surveyed the area and drew up a dam proposal for the 'Yangtze River Project'.
+In 1944, the United States Bureau of Reclamation's head design engineer, John L. Savage, surveyed the area and drew up a dam proposal for a "Yangtze River Project".
 Some 54 Chinese engineers went to the US for training.
-The original plans called for the dam to employ a unique method for moving ships: the ships would enter locks located at the lower and upper ends of the dam and then cranes would move the ships from one lock to the next.
+The original plans called for the dam to employ a unique method for moving ships: the ships would enter locks at the dam's lower and upper ends and then cranes would move them from each lock to the next.
 Groups of craft would be lifted together for efficiency.
 It is not known whether this solution was considered for its water-saving performance or because the engineers thought the difference in height between the river above and below the dam too great for alternative methods.
-Some exploration, survey, economic study, and design work was done, but the government, in the midst of the Chinese Civil War, halted work in 1947.
+No construction work was performed because of the Nationalists' worsening situation in the Chinese Civil War.

 After the 1949 Communist Revolution, Mao Zedong supported the project, but began the Gezhouba Dam project nearby first, and economic problems including the Great Leap Forward and the Cultural Revolution slowed progress.
-After the 1954 Yangtze River Floods, in 1956, Mao Zedong wrote "Swimming", a poem about his fascination with a dam on the Yangtze River.
+After the 1954 Yangtze River Floods, in 1956, Mao wrote "Swimming", a poem about his fascination with a dam on the Yangtze River.
 In 1958, after the Hundred Flowers Campaign, some engineers who spoke out against the project were imprisoned.

+During China's emphasis on the Four Modernizations during its early period of Reform and Opening Up, The Communist Party revived plans for the dam and proposed to start construction in 1986.
+It emphasized the need to develop hydroelectric power.

+The Chinese People's Political Consultative Conference became a center of opposition to the proposed dam.
+It convened panels of experts who recommended delaying the project.

-During the 1980s, the idea of a dam reemerged.
-The National People's Congress approved the dam in 1992: out of 2,633 delegates, 1,767 voted in favour, 177 voted against, 664 abstained, and 25 members did not vote, giving the legislation an unusually low 67.75% approval rate.
+The National People's Congress approved the dam in 1992: of 2,633 delegates, 1,767 voted in favour, 177 voted against, 664 abstained, and 25 members did not vote, giving the legislation an unusually low 67.75% approval rate.
 Construction started on December 14, 1994.
-The dam was expected to be fully operational in 2009, but additional projects, such as the underground power plant with six additional generators, delayed full operation until May 2012.
+The dam was expected to be fully operational in 2009, but additional projects, such as the underground power plant with six additional generators, delayed full operation until 2012.
 The ship lift was completed in 2015.
-The dam had raised the water level in the reservoir to 172.5 m above sea level by the end of 2008 and to the designed maximum level of 175 m by October 2010.
+The dam raised the water level in the reservoir to 172.5 m above sea level by 2008 and to the designed maximum level of 175 m by 2010.